Cloud based video distribution provider Brightcove is moving into the app market for mobile, web, social media and connected TV.

 Citrix Systems wants to cover your back door and your front door.

-iOS App of the Week When the leeches at NatWest recently decided to increase my home insurance premiums yet again, I decided it was time to take my business elsewhere.
+iOS App of the WeekiOS App of the Week When the leeches at NatWest recently decided to increase my home insurance premiums yet again, I decided it was time to take my business elsewhere.
 It was Bento that helped me to carry out an inventory of my home and belongings for my new insurance policy.

 Disk drive market growth is slowing as consumers buy flash tablets instead of notebooks and netbooks with spinning drives inside.